waln0/i-like-trains-noah-nathan/README.md

 ### 4. Execute the client

 To execute the client and connect to the server.
-We will give you an IP address to connect to.
+Replace `<ip_adress>` with the IP address of the server.

 ```bash
 python main.py <ip_adress>